BrianPulfer/USI-Hackathon-2019/README.md

 The USI Hackathon took place from November 15th to November 17th 2019 in USI (Università della Svizzera Italiana).

 ## Group
-The group's name is  and the members are Michael Mazourik, Rwiddhi Chakraborty, Shubhayu Das and Brian Pulfer.
+The group's name is Mrs. B (inspirated by the members first names initials) and the members are Michael Mazourik, Rwiddhi Chakraborty, Shubhayu Das and Brian Pulfer.

 ## Dataset
 The dataset provided was given for the duration of the hackathon and is not publishable by the partecipants.